Simounet/Diaspora-Share-Button/README.md

 # Description

 This repository contains a project for a Diaspora's sharing button we can use with every pod in the world.
+(I hope) It will change quickly in the next few weeks so stay tuned and do git pull!

 # Installation